Biography of George Orwell

 Timeline of George Orwell:

 1904: Brought to England by his mother where the family live in Henley-on-Thames, Oxfordshire.

 1907: Orwell’s father has three month’s leave in England to see his family.

 1908: Birth of his younger sister Avril Nora.

-1911: Becomes a border at St Cyprian’s Preparatory School in Eastbourne, Sussex.
+1911: He becomes a border at St Cyprian’s Preparatory School in Eastbourne, Sussex.

 1912: His father retires from the Indian Civil Service and returns to England.
 The family move to Shiplake near Henley on Thames.

 1914: George Orwell has his first work published, a poem called “Awake Young Men of England” in the Henley and South Oxfordshire Standard newspaper.

-1915: Family move back to Henley on Thames.
+1915: The family move back to Henley on Thames.

-1917: Spends the spring at Wellington College.
+1917: He spends the spring at Wellington College.
 Moves to at Eton College on a King’s Scholarship.

 1921: George Orwell leaves Eton.
 His family moves to Southwold in Suffolk.

 1922: Orwell prepares for his India Office Examinations by cramming at Southwold between January and June.
 Moves to Burma to become Assistant Superintendent of Police with the Indian Imperial Police.

 1928: Resigns his job as he is opposed to British Imperialism.
 Moves to Paris as a writer.
 He earns money by washing dishes.
 Contracts pneumonia in February.

 1930: Lives in London and the South East living virtually as a tramp where he gets the idea for his novel “Down and Out in Paris and London”.

 1932: Teaches at a small private school in Hayes, Middlesex called the Hawthorns.

 1933: Takes on his pen name George Orwell for the first time to publish “Down and Out in Paris and London” with Victor Gollancz.
 Teaches at Frays College in Middlesex.
 Is taken to hospital with another bout of pneumonia.

 1934: Orwell stops his work as a teacher and lives in Southwold.
 The novel “Burmese Days” is published in America.
 He moves to Hampstead in London in the late autumn.

-1935: Works as a shop assistant in a bookshop in Hampstead called “Booklovers Corner”.
+1935: He works as a shop assistant in a bookshop in Hampstead called “Booklovers Corner”.
 “Burmese Days” is published in Britain for the first time.
 Meets Eileen O’Shaughnessy for the first time.